mzattera/v4j/docs/index.md

 Hi, in these pages I store thoughts, working notes, rants and frustrations about the [Voynich manuscript](https://en.wikipedia.org/wiki/Voynich_manuscript) as resulting from my work with the [v4j library](https://github.com/mzattera/v4j).

-One of the aims of these pages is to link each consideration I make in my working note to a piece of code and a text that can be used to reproduce my work and address errors and omissions.
-I also try in some of my working notes to reproduce past analysis or verify common claims about the Voynich in order to provide some (hopefully) more solid basis fro discussions and deciphering attempts.
+One of the aims of these pages is to link each consideration I make in my working notes to a piece of code and a text that can be used to reproduce my work and address errors and omissions.
+In some cases, I also try to reproduce past analysis from other authors or verify common claims about the Voynich in order to provide some (hopefully) more solid basis for discussions and deciphering attempts.

 # Terminology, Definitions, and Conventions

-On this site, we will try to be consistent with following terminology.
+On this site, I will try to be consistent with following terminology.

 - A **transliteration** is a symbol-by-symbol conversion of one script into another.
 Transliteration is needed to represent the content of the Voynich in a format that can be printed or stored in computer files.
-We will almost always use the less correct term **transcription** as a synonym.
+I might sometime use the less correct term **transliteration** as a synonym and refer to an author of a transliteration as a **transcriber**.

-  - We refer to the list of symbols used in the target script as the **transliteration alphabet** or simply as the **alphabet**.
+  - I refer to the list of symbols used in the target script as the **transliteration alphabet** or simply as the **alphabet**.
 Each symbol in the alphabet is referred as a **transliteration character** or simply **character**.

-- Unless stated otherwise, pieces of transcribed Voynich script use the "Basic Eva" as transliteration alphabet and are enclosed in single quotes (e.g. 'qockhey').

 - The term **glyph** refers to a symbol in the Voynich that appears to constitute a single unit of text.
 In principle, a glyph could represent one or more symbols in the Voynich script, that is one or more of the **Voynich characters** that constitute the **Voynich alphabet**.

   The question of which glyphs are actual single Voynich characters is still very open and it is at the basis of the different transliteration alphabets being created.

+- Unless stated otherwise, pieces of transliterated Voynich script use the "Basic Eva" as transliteration alphabet and are enclosed in single quotes (e.g. 'qockhey').

 - A **token** in a text is a single sequence of characters, separated by spaces.
 The list of **terms** is the list of tokens, without repetitions.
 In other words, a token is an instance of a term.
 For example; the below line in the Voynich